Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 ## Choosing the OS

-The first step of setup is to chose the best suited OS for the task.
+The first step of setup is to choose the most suited OS for the task.
 This wasn't easy because the video card required a very recent kernel to work.
 Also, I wanted to use a Copy-on-Write file system such as [Btrfs][] or [ZFS][] to allow daily snapshots and ease of maintenance.